Find out everything you need to know about moving into University accommodation, from what to bring to how to get here.

 The pre-arrival accommodation E-induction is available for students who are moving in during September and February.
-The E-induction is accessed through MUSE, once you have accepted your accommodation contract.
+The E-induction is accessed through MUSE, after you have accepted your accommodation contract.

 Everything you need to know

 The e-induction contains important information about your move to Sheffield, including where you'll need to go to collect your keys, the teams who are here to help you during your stay, health and safety advice and lots more.

 Your arrival time slot

 Most importantly, the e-induction enables you to choose a time slot for arriving and collecting your keys over Intro Weekend - this is when most students arrive in Sheffield and move into their accommodation.

 You will be emailed a link to your e-induction.

 If you are travelling to City accommodation, please take a look at our University parking map to see where you can park.

 Your security and safety is a key priority for us and we have a wide range of measures in place to help ensure that you stay safe during your time with us.
 These include 24/7 security services, CCTV and regular patrols.